keboola/connection-docs/components/extractors/database/bigquery/index.md

 ![Screenshot - Create JSON key](/components/extractors/database/bigquery/googlecloud-3.png)

 ### Bucket
-The extractor uses a Google Storage bucket as a temporary storage for off-loading the data from BigQuery.
+The data source connector uses a Google Storage bucket as a temporary storage for off-loading the data from BigQuery.
 Go to the [**Google Cloud Platform Console > Storage >  Cloud Storage > Browser**](https://console.cloud.google.com/storage/browser) and click **Create Bucket**. **Name** the bucket and select its **location** (must be the same as of your dataset).